-While doing leg presses in the leg press machine, I placed my feet onto the plate to push up the rack.
-As I stated pushing Adrian mentioned that my feet were too straight.
+While doing leg presses in the leg press machine, I placed my feet on the plate to push up the rack.
+As I started pushing, Adrian mentioned that my feet were too straight.
 He told me to rotate the feet outward a few degrees.

 When I rotated the feet my range of motion increased.
-It released pressure from my knees and I could feel the ideal muscles, the quadriceps and gluteus maximus – being used to push the rack.
+It released pressure on my knees, and I could feel the ideal muscles, the quadriceps and gluteus Maximus – being used to push the rack.
 My legs immediately became stronger.

 I also noticed my left leg is much stronger than my right leg.

 Now, apply this to the functional position of the foot during the golf swing.
-You can see how his lead foot is rotated outward and trail foot is more “straight out”.
-The position of the feet allows the leg to bend correctly into position to stabilize the lead hip.
+You can see how his lead foot is rotated outward and trail foot is more “straight out.”
+The position of the feet allows the leg to bend correctly into place to stabilize the lead hip.

 In essence, the transition into the downing is a slight leg press into the lead leg into impact.

 This movement stabilizes the lead hip.
-It braces the lead side of the body for rotation of the pelvis and torso.
+It braces the first side of the body for rotation of the pelvis and torso.

-I teach this as a “Step without a Step”.
-In other words, it feels as though you step into impact but you aren’t really stepping.
-You are simply moving down into your lead knee.
-The result is a strong and braced leg position.
+I teach this as a “Step without a Step.”
+In other words, it feels as though you step into impact, but you aren’t stepping.
+You are merely moving down into your first knee.
+The result is a sturdy and braced leg position.